Halesowen Abbey: Warley

 The true donor in the grant of Warley appears to have been Richard Fokerham, who was expected to forgo his estate so that Joan could donate it, with nothing apparently in return.
 However, the token service of a rose was commonly used to disguise underlying financial transactions, especially when lands were encumbered.
-Medieval property transactions seldom refer to cash considerations, but it is possible that Richard retained Warley for his own lifetime only after the abbey and Joan offered a way to relieve him of heavy debts.
+Medieval property transactions seldom refer to cash considerations.
+Still, it is possible that Richard retained Warley for his own lifetime only after the abbey and Joan offered a way to relieve him of heavy debts.
 (Note: In the Angevin period monasteries frequently expanded their holdings by working with Jewish lenders to acquire encumbered estates: see Richardson, H. R. (1960).
 "The English Jewry Under Angevin Kings") This was common enough in the Midlands.
 (See the example of Cistercian Buildwas Abbey apparently working through the Jewish community of Hereford to acquire land: Close Rolls, 1231– 4, pp. 430-1.
-However, Jews never had a monopoly of rural credit and after the Edict of Expulsion of 1290 they had no share at all.
-As well as using Jewish lenders, Premonstratensian Dale Abbey employed a cleric, William of Southwell to find encumbered estates for them, sometimes using feoffment for a single rose to conceal money transactions.
+However, Jews never had a monopoly on rural credit, and after the Edict of Expulsion of 1290, they had no share at all.
+In addition to using Jewish lenders, Premonstratensian Dale Abbey employed a cleric, William of Southwell, to find encumbered estates for them, sometimes using feoffment for a single rose to conceal money transactions.

 Granges and leases

-Like most religious houses, Halesowen Abbey initially managed its demesne, through a network of granges.
-Although they might provide accommodation and administrative functions, granges were primarily storage facilities: the word "grange" is derived ultimately from Latin granum and, like "granary", basically signifies a grain store.
-An early abbot's difficulties at Ab Lench. resulted from his unlawful attempt to establish a grange on common pasture.
+Like most religious houses, Halesowen Abbey initially managed its demesne through a network of granges.
+Although they might provide accommodation and administrative functions, granges were primarily storage facilities.
+The word "grange" ultimately derives from Latin granum and, like "granary", essentially signifies a grain store.
+An early abbot's difficulties at Ab Lench resulted from his unlawful attempt to establish a grange on common pasture.
 The court report of an incident at Romsley in 1271 makes clear that its granges were used to store grain for tenants, as well as for the canons' own consumption and for sale.
 Coming home on the night of 14 September de cervisia ("from the beer"), Nicholas was shut out of the house by his mother-in-law, Hawise.
 He broke in and assaulted Hawise, setting off a brawl in which a neighbour struck Nicholas with a cup and many others became involved.
-The incident was serious enough for an inventory to be made of the assets of the main culprits.
-This disclosed that Nicholas had a store of oats unknown quantity in Farley Grange This was just one of the abbey's granges.
-It was listed with Offmoor, Hamstead and Radewall Granges, Home Grange and New Grange in the Taxatio Ecclesiastica of 1291.
+The incident was serious enough to warrant an inventory of the main culprits' assets.
+This disclosed that Nicholas had a store of oats, of unknown quantity, in Farley Grange This was just one of the abbey's granges.
+It was listed with Offmoor, Hamstead, and Radewall Granges, Home Grange, and New Grange in the Taxatio Ecclesiastica of 1291.
 Farley Grange also appears in a lease of 1415, along with Blakeley in Oldbury, Owley in Lapal, Radewall in Ridgacre, and Offmoor.
 Helle Grange is mentioned in the grant of the abbey lands to John Dudley.